ThomasDHZ/VulkanGameEngine/README.md

 # Vulkan Game Engine

-A high-performance, cross-platform engine built with **.NET 8** and native **C++ Vulkan** rendering.
+A high-performance, cross-platform game engine built with **.NET 8** and native **C++ Vulkan** rendering.

-The architecture uses C# for high-level systems (ECS, tools, editor) and native C++ for performance-critical rendering via custom interop DLLs.
-Current focus is 2D rendering with sprite-based lighting, while PBR pipelines are also implemented.
+The engine uses a hybrid architecture where high-level systems are written in C# and performance-critical rendering runs in native C++ through custom interop DLLs.
+Current focus is 2D rendering with sprite-based lighting, while Physically Based Rendering (PBR) pipelines are also implemented.

 ## Key Features

 - **Hybrid .NET 8 + C++ Architecture**
-  Core rendering runs in native C++ through custom interop DLLs, while high-level architecture, ECS, and tools are built in C#.
+  Core rendering and performance-critical systems run in native C++ through custom interop DLLs, while high-level architecture, ECS, and tools are built in C#.

 - **Entity Component System (ECS)**
   Implemented in C# using reflection and recursion for dynamic component management and scalable system traversal.